 Enhanced feedback of any sensory quality during target driven physical tasks might increase the arousal/perceived effort level and thereby activate the ascending noradrenergic system, with the locus coeruleus (LC) as main effector.
 Recent neuroimaging studies have confirmed a close relationship between the LC and bilateral thalamus and the cerebellum, both key regions within the action tremor network (Liebe, Kaufmann et al. 2020).
 Therefore, cognitive arousal/perceived effort during motor tasks, induced by enhanced sensory feedback of any quality, might activate the LC-noradrenergic system and thereby mediate an amplification of action tremor amplitude via thalamic and cerebellar projections of the LC.

 Therefore, in our experiment, pupil diameter was measured as a marker for cognitive arousal and an increase of pupil size during the enhanced auditory and audio-visual feedback trials was found.
 Only during the enhanced visual-only feedback there was no significant pupil dilation (although a non-significant trend), which is most likely explained by the changes in external illumination during the visual-only feedback, triggering a pupil constriction and hampering the pupil dilation.
 Since external illumination remained constant during the auditory feedback trials, pupil dilation occurred independently of external visual input.
 It´s rather probable, that the pupil dilation reflects an increased arousal during the large-scale feedback trials.
-Pupil size coincides with cognitive arousal and the task evoked pupillary response is known to reflect the mental effort to perform the task (Beatty 1982), which was also shown in ET patients by our group (Becktepe, Govert et al. 2019).
+Pupil size coincides with cognitive arousal due to activation of the sympathic system and the task evoked pupillary response is known to reflect the mental effort to perform the task (Beatty 1982), which was also shown in ET patients by our group (Becktepe, Govert et al. 2019).
 Apart from mental effort, pupil diameter also increases during physical effort, thereby reflecting not only the actual intensity of the physical activity but also the individual perception of the effort (Zenon, Sidibe et al. 2014).
 In summary, pupil size mirrors the level of effort, which is invested in a task, irrespective of whether it is physical or mental.
 Therefore, we hypothesize that tremor patients perceived a higher effort during the large-scale feedback tasks, as reflected by the larger pupil diameter.
 Thus, that the subjectively perceived effort itself could exert a modulatory role on target force tremor amplitude.